 Appropriate Vaccine Usage

-This tells you the percentage of residents that have received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This is the percentage of residents who were given the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-In Bangor Nursing & Rehabilitation, 14.81% Percentage of Patients
+In Bangor Nursing & Rehabilitation, 13.82% of Patients

 Ability to Keep Residents Mobile

-In Bangor Nursing & Rehabilitation, 27.47% Percentage of Residents
+In Bangor Nursing & Rehabilitation, 20.35% of Residents

-This metric tracks the percent of long-term stay residents that retained mobility levels.
+This metric tracks the percentage of long-term residents that maintained mobility.

 Short-term Care: Rehospitalizations

-In Bangor Nursing & Rehabilitation, 27.47 Percentage of Residents Rehospitalized
+In Bangor Nursing & Rehabilitation, 20.35% of Residents Rehospitalized

-This metric measures the number of times residents are rehospitalized per thousand days of short-term patient care.
-Staying out of the hospital during rehabilitation is critical to restoring the physical abilities of patients.
+This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Avoiding the hospital during rehabilitation is critical to restoring the physical well-being of patients.

 Short-term Care: ER Visits

-In Bangor Nursing & Rehabilitation, 14.29 Percentage of Patients
+In Bangor Nursing & Rehabilitation, 15.39% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Bangor Nursing & Rehabilitation, 74.15% Percentage of Resident
+In Bangor Nursing & Rehabilitation, 89.35% of Resident

 - St Joseph HospitalAcute Care Hospitals 1.48 miles away360 Broadway Bangor Maine 04401Voluntary non-profit - Church(207) 262-1000